 Now, at the time, the young emperor wasn’t married, at one night he had a dream where his father told him he would marry a beautiful woman who lived by a lake and wore 旗袍.
 When the emperor awoke, he sent out his soldiers to find her, and yes, she became his wife.

 And not wanting to leave all of her past behind, she brought her 旗袍 with her to court.
 And soon it became all the rage*5.
 Now whether or not this legend is true, it remains the question.
 But what is certain is that 旗袍 originated in Manchuria.

 Today’s language points aren’t too hard and we’ve already touched on a lot of them when we went through the dialogue.
 So let’s start by taking a look at 最好.

 Now we know that 最好 means the best, right?
 Well it can also be used at the beginning of a phrase to imply a suggestion.
 So 你最好试试那条黑色的吧.
 It would be better for you to try on those black ones. 小明’s mom is giving her opinion to Mike, right?
 She is suggesting he try on the black pants. 你最好先睡着吧.
 It’s best if you first get some sleep.
 Let’s look at some more examples.

 打折.
-To see a discount or to give a discount.
+To see it a discount or to give a discount.
 Now the way discounts are done in China is by percent like many countries right.
 So how would you say thirty percent off?
 It would be 打七折.
 Now I know you are thinking 七 is seven but think about this way.
 In another way to say thirty percent off is to say seventy percent of full price.
 If something is seventy percent off, it will be 打三折, you pay thirty percent of the full price.